Natooz/MidiTok/docs/train.rst

 Byte Pair Encoding (BPE)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-`BPE <https://en.wikipedia.org/wiki/Byte_pair_encoding>`_ is a compression technique that replaces the most recurrent token successions of a corpus, by newly created ones.
-It works by counting all the successions of pairs of tokens, and at each training step merging the one with the highest count into a newly learned token.
+`BPE <https://en.wikipedia.org/wiki/Byte_pair_encoding>`_ is a compression algorithm that replaces the most recurrent token successions of a corpus, by newly created ones.
+It starts from a vocabulary containing tokens representing the initial alphabet of the modality of the data at hand, and iteratively counts the occurrences of each token successions, or bigrams, in the data, and merges the most recurrent one with a new token representing both of them, until the vocabulary reaches the desired size.

 For instance, in the character sequence ``aabaabaacaa``, the sub-sequence ``aa`` occurs three times and is the most recurrent one.
 Learning BPE on this sequence would replace ``aa`` with a new symbol, e.g., `d`, resulting in a compressed sequence ``dbdbdcd``.
 The latter can be reduced again by replacing the ``db`` subsequence, giving ``eedcd``.
 The vocabulary, which initially contained three characters (``a``, ``b`` and ``c``) now also contains ``d`` and ``e``.
 In practice BPE is learned on a corpus until the vocabulary reaches a target size.

-Today in the NLP field, BPE is used with almost all tokenizations to build their vocabulary, as `it allows to encode rare words and segmenting unknown or composed words as sequences of sub-word units <https://aclanthology.org/P16-1162/>`_.
+Today in the NLP field, BPE is used with many tokenizers to build their vocabulary, as `it allows to encode rare words and segmenting unknown or composed words as sequences of sub-word units <https://aclanthology.org/P16-1162/>`_.
 The base initial vocabulary is the set of all the unique characters present in the data, which compose the words that are automatically learned as tokens by the BPE algorithm.

 Unigram
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The `Unigram <https://aclanthology.org/P18-1007/>`_ algorithm serves the same purpose than BPE, but works in the other direction: it starts from a large vocabulary of token successions and removes the tokens until it reaches the desired size, while keeping the most relevant tokens.
+The `Unigram <https://aclanthology.org/P18-1007/>`_ algorithm serves the same purpose than BPE, but works in the other direction: it starts from a large vocabulary of byte successions (e.g. words) and substitute some of them with smaller pieces until the vocabulary reaches the desired size.

-At each training step, Unigram computes a loss over the training data and current vocabulary.
+At each training step, Unigram compute the subword occurrence probabilities with the Expectation maximization (EM) algorithm and computes a loss over the training data and current vocabulary.
 For each token in the vocabulary, Unigram computes how much removing it would increase the loss.
 The tokens that increase the loss the least have the lowest impact on the overall data representation, and can be considered less important, and Unigram will remove them until the vocabulary reaches the desired size.

 Note that the loss is computed over the whole training data and current vocabulary.
 This step is computationally expensive.
 Hence removing a single token per training step would require a significant amount of time.
 In practice, `n` percents of the vocabulary is removed at each step, with `n` being a hyperparameter to set.